Weather Updates

 What is the role of the Compliance Department?

-The Compliance Department is the liaison point between Complainants (those making a complaint), the Respondent (the person about whom the compliant is made) and appointed Committee representatives.
 Given this function, and to protect the integrity of a case, the administrative team are not in a position to engage in discussions directly relating to the “content” of a case file.
-In depth discussion about a case falls under the purview of the Investigations and/or Mediation Committees, assuming a matter is referred by the Management Committee of Dogs Victoria.
+In depth discussion about a case falls under the purview of the assigned committee.

 The compliance team do not have decision making or investigative power.
 This role is accorded to the appointed Committees in the process.
-Committees include: Management Committee, Investigations Committee, Mediation Committee, Disciplinary Committee and Appeals Committee.
+Committees include: Management Committee, Investigations Committee, Mediation Panel, Disciplinary Committee and Appeals Committee.

 The Compliance Department provides the medium through which matters are progressed in accordance with Dogs Victoria Rules/Regulations, ensuring that all parties are afforded an opportunity to be heard.